Coffee Table Books Coffee Table Books Coffee Table Books

 When I purchased this book, I was not only in love with its cover and design, but also with its content, with its subject: Jay-Z himself.
 I wanted to know his background, his story.

 Decoded is a collection of lyrics and their meanings that together tell the story of a culture, an art form, a moment in history, and one of the most provocative and successful artists of our time.

 Donatella Versace Book

-I’ve always been a Versace fangirl, so it would be impossible to not have something related to this huge fashion brand.
+I’ve always been a Versace fangirl, so it would be impossible to not have something related to the brand.
 This is the first book documenting Donatella Versace’s career and vision of the maison, covering the Versace legacy, with a series of never-seen-before photos and notes.

 The book includes contemporary and archival imagery from runway and backstage shots of intimate scenes at the Versace atelier, original essays penned by fashion’s most authoritative voices and red-carpet coverage of Hollywood’s elite wearing dazzling Versace couture.

 Author: Donatella Versace, Maria Luisa Frisa, Stefano Tonchi, Tim Blanks & Ingrid Sischy (Contributors)